-You ought to be able to perform “what-if” scenarios to evaluate multiple inventory optimization scenarios and choose your inventory sweet spot.
+You ought to be able to perform “what-if” scenarios to evaluate multiple inventory optimization and choose your inventory sweet spot.
 Imagine what the value of getting a detailed breakdown of inventory targets, safety stock, and recommended service levels by individual item-warehouse combinations would be for your team and quality of work-life.

 #5 Cannot handle multi-sourcing and simultaneous sourcing.

 Multi-sourcing allows you to deal with products that must be sourced from multiple suppliers.
-You fix the percentages sourced from each supplier and the system calculates the total inventory needed at an aggregated level to achieve your desired service level and roll out replenishment orders for each supplier.
+You set the percentages sourced from each supplier and the system calculates the total inventory needed at an aggregated level to achieve your desired service level and roll out replenishment orders for each supplier.
 Plus, it understands that your suppliers have different lead times.